Editor’s note: This post was updated in February 2023 to reflect the most up-to-date information regarding this topic.

-But like all customers in the industry, Salesforce customers within financial services are subject to strict audit and storage requirements that could confuse even the saviest IT and compliance professionals.
-These include SEC 17a-4, the Financial Industry Regulation Authority (FINRA) and the Sarbanes-Oxley Act (SOX).
+But like all customers in the industry, Salesforce customers within financial services are subject to strict audit and storage requirements that could confuse even the savviest IT and compliance professionals.
+These include SEC 17a-4, the Financial Industry Regulation Authority (FINRA), and the Sarbanes-Oxley Act (SOX).

 In this post, we’ll cover some of the requirements specified by these regulations and how OwnBackup enables Salesforce customers to meet these requirements.

-This requirement, part of SEC 17a-4, is designed to ensure that electronic records are capable of being accurately reproduced for later reference by maintaining the records in an unalterable form.
+This requirement, part of SEC 17a-4, is designed to ensure that electronic records are capable of being accurately reproduced for later reference by maintaining an audit-trail or storing the records in an unalterable form.

 For additional guidance, FINRA Rule 4511(c) specifies that “all books and records required to be made pursuant to the FINRA rules shall be preserved in a format and media that complies with SEA (Securities Exchange Act) Rule 17a-4.”
 FINRA Rule 4511(c) also requires firms to preserve for a period of at least six years those books and records for which there is no specified retention period under applicable FINRA or SEA rules.